dotnet/docs/docs/csharp/advanced-topics/interface-implementation/default-interface-methods-versions.md

 ## Provide parameterization

-That's a good start.
-But, the default implementation is too restrictive.
+The default implementation is too restrictive.
 Many consumers of this system may choose different thresholds for number of purchases, a different length of membership, or a different percentage discount.
 You can provide a better upgrade experience for more customers by providing a way to set those parameters.
 Let's add a static method that sets those three parameters controlling the default implementation:

 :::code language="csharp" source="./snippets/default-interface-members-versions/finished/customer-relationship/ICustomer.cs" id="SnippetLoyaltyDiscountVersionTwo":::

 There are many new language capabilities shown in that small code fragment.
 Interfaces can now include static members, including fields and methods.
 Different access modifiers are also enabled.
-The additional fields are private, the new method is public.
+The other fields are private, the new method is public.
 Any of the modifiers are allowed on interface members.

 Applications that use the general formula for computing the loyalty discount, but different parameters, don't need to provide a custom implementation; they can set the arguments through a static method.
 For example, the following code sets a "customer appreciation" that rewards any customer with more than one month's membership: